 Students must receive Course Authorization via myLakerLink from their instructors to add courses after the first Wednesday of the term.
 Students may withdraw from a course or from the College through the end of the second Wednesday, 5:00 p.m., of the term or within the course's refund period without responsibility for a grade.
+Students may add courses with instructor consent through the end of the second Wednesday of the term at 5:00PM.
 Dropping after the refund period will result in "W" grades on transcripts.
-Students may drop until the Wednesday before finals week.
+Students may withdraw until the Wednesday before finals week.
 Students are strongly encouraged to consult the instructor before dropping to ascertain their status in the course.